Abdullah Md Zin

-Abdullah bin Md Zin (Jawi: عبدﷲ بن مد زين; born 2 August 1946) is a former Member of the Parliament of Malaysia for the Besut constituency in Terengganu serving for two terms from 2004 to 2013 and is a member of the United Malays National Organisation (UMNO), a member party of the Barisan Nasional coalition.
+Abdullah bin Md Zin (Jawi: عبدﷲ بن مد زين; born 2 August 1946) is a former Member of the Parliament of Malaysia for the Besut constituency in Terengganu from 2004 to 2013, sitting as a member of the United Malays National Organisation (UMNO) in Malaysia's ruling Barisan Nasional coalition.

 Early life and career

 Abdullah was born on 2 August 1946 in Alor Selinsing, Jerteh, Besut, Terengganu.
 He studied at the Islamic University of Madinah, graduating in 1972 with a bachelor's degree in Islamic Studies.

 In 1973, he obtained a master's degree in Syariah from Al-Azhar University, Egypt, before receiving a Diploma in Education from Ain Shams University.
 He was awarded a Doctorate of Philosophy from Kent University, England, in 1986.

 Abdullah became a lecturer in 1976, firstly at Kolej Islam Klang and then at the National University of Malaysia (UKM).
-In 1998, he was appointed as the dean of the Faculty of Islamic Studies and in 1999 he became a Professor.
-In 2000, he was appointed as Deputy Rector (Academic and Research) at Kolej Universiti Islam Malaysia (KUIM) in Nilai, Negeri Sembilan.
+In 1998, he was appointed the dean of the Faculty of Islamic Studies and in 1999 he became a professor.
+In 2000, he was appointed Deputy Rector (Academic and Research) at Kolej Universiti Islam Malaysia (KUIM) in Nilai, Negeri Sembilan.